johnwargo/thewargos-11ty/src/posts/2009/the-book-is-available-for-pre-order-on-amazoncom.md

 ---
-title: "The book is available for pre-order on Amazon.com"
+title: The book is available for pre-order on Amazon.com
-date: "2009-06-07"
+date: 2009-06-07
 categories:
   - BlackBerry Development Fundamentals
 ---